Flybe, Ryanair seal deal on new Irish airline

-LONDON/DUBLIN British airline Flybe (FLYB.L) has agreed to create a new carrier as part of a deal with Ryanair (RYA.I) to satisfy regulatory concerns over the Irish carrier's last-ditch bid to take over peer Aer Lingus AERL.I.

-The new carrier, Flybe Ireland, would receive 100 million euros ($135 million) and nine aircraft from Ryanair and commit to operating 43 routes for at least three years if Ryanair's Aer Lingus bid succeeds, Flybe said.
+The new carrier, Flybe Ireland, would receive 100 million euros (86 million pounds) and nine aircraft from Ryanair and commit to operating 43 routes for at least three years if Ryanair's Aer Lingus bid succeeds, Flybe said.

 Ryanair, Europe's leading low-cost carrier, is making its third attempt to take over smaller Irish rival Aer Lingus and has been told by the European Commission it has one last chance to submit measures to prove the merger will not curb competition.